rkgIITBh/data-structures.github.io/HTML/introBtree.md

 A summary of the overall procedure is provided below for reference.

 1. Start at the root node and search for the key <i>k</i> to find the place where it can be pushed.
 Call this node <i>N</i>.
-<i>N</i> must be a leaf node, because search terminates only at a leaf node when a key is absent in the tree.
+A search terminates only at a leaf node when a key, so  <i>N</i> must be is a leaf node.
 2. If <i>N</i> has space for more keys (non-full) shift the larger element to the right, place <i>k</i>, and terminate.
 3. Otherwise, <i>N</i> is full.
-So split it two nodes by creating a new node:
+Split it two nodes by creating a new node:
    - Retain the smaller half the keys in the original node
    - Move the larger half of keys to the newly create node.
    - Choose the median of the keys and push it to the parent of original node